cloudmesh-community/book/chapters/class/e222-syllabus-old.md

 * SaaS - SaaS with REST

 Evaluation Paper1: Create a paper about a cloud technology with our give class template in the git repository.
-If a paper is plagiarized you will receive an ‘‘F’’ and it is reported based on University policies.
+If a paper is plagiarized you will receive an `F` and it is reported based on University policies.
 The paper is in a directory called paper1.
 All images are in the directory paper1/images, the report is in report.tex, the content is in content.tex.
 It follows the template we provided.
 Submission of report.pdf is not allowed.
 We will create the report and check